achannarasappa/distillery/README.md

     * `path` (*string*) - CSS path to an HTML element.
     * `expected` (*string* or *regex*, *optional*) - If expected is not set, the function will return the contents of the element at the CSS path if found or false is not found.
 If expected is a string, the fuction will return true if the inner text of the element at the path matches
 * returns
     * `<html element inner text>` if expected is not set and the element at the CSS path exists in the html document.
-This response allows for any customer validation logic to be performed in `process.response[<key>].validate`.
+This response allows for any customer validation logic to be performed in `exchange.response[<key>].validate`.
     * `true` if `expected` is a regex, the element at the CSS path exists in the html document, and the `expected` regex pattern matches the inner text of that element
     * `true` if `expected` is a string, the element at the CSS path exists in the html document, and the `expected` string matches the inner text of that element exactly
     * `false` if the contents of the element at the CSS path does not exists in the html document